What to do when mental health ruins your ambition and kills your self-esteem

 Because focusing on mistakes and failures could cause you to deteriorate.

 They conclude that it’s better to ignore your failures.
-Pretending you are okay.
+Look at the positive side Pretend you are okay.
 Because this gives you relief and enables you to keep on going with your life.

 But here’s the clincher…

 When you block thought about your failures out, you’ll fail to see that you are not working through your problems.
 Your self-worth and confidence still get imploded.

 By always blocking out thoughts about your failure, you don't challenge them, you don't find evidence against them.
 And you just live with this mindset day in day out.
 You indirectly accept the statements of failures in your life as true.

 And the result…

 Are you afraid to be compassionate with yourself?